Visit some of the most haunted places in Spain for Halloween.

 In Málaga, there’s a reminder that it’s not all beach umbrellas and beer.
 The bright sunny day will dim as you hear about Cortijo Jurado’s seedy and mysterious past.
 This 19th century English Gothic styled mansion, once owned by the wealthy Heredia family from La Rioja, is said to be one of the province’s most famous and its name, “Casa Encantada” (Enchanted House) leads to an interesting if gory past.

 Tied to a grisly chapter in Málaga’s history, when for 30 years (1890-1920) a spate of young girls went missing in the area, some of their bodies were found near a river, quite close to the Cortijo.
 Rumour soon abounded that underneath the building existed tunnels and torture chambers where these unfortunate women met their fate and with Satanic rituals being performed.
 It also was a hospital and prison during the bloody civil war, and quite possibly saw some executions and a lot of torment.
 The truth is, the tunnels did exist but have now been bricked up.
-The rest, well you’ll have to make up your own mind.
+The rest, well you’ll have to make up your own mind on whether this qualifies as one of the 5 most haunted places in Spain.
+However, passing by this abandoned place, sure is creepy.

 Disembodied voices, screams, lights, a sudden grip by a cold hand and appearances in upstairs windows of people, all add to the strangeness of this spot and have been witnessed by researchers in the paranormal fields.
 Unfortunately, this notoriety has caused a lot of damage due to thrill seekers trying to literally unearth the building’s secrets.
 To add fire to these myths, in 2000 a film was made there, using it as a backdrop.
 However, accidents, faulty sound and battery problems plagued the production, and it was never finished.